Commonwealth of Massachusetts

 80% of Federal Winter I period quota projected to be harvested

-The Division of Marine Fisheries (MarineFisheries) is providing this notice that the commercial possession limit for scup has decreased from 30,000-lbs. to 1,000-lbs. effective immediately.
-As noted in the February 10th notice of annual specifications for the Winter I period commercial scup fishery, the possession limit drops once 80% of the Winter I period commercial scup quota has been harvested.
-On March 16th, NOAA Fisheries notified MarineFisheries that 80% of this quota is projected to have been harvested.
+The Division of Marine Fisheries (MarineFisheries) is providing this notice that the commercial possession limit for scup will decrease from 30,000-lbs. to 1,000-lbs. effective 0001 hours on March 16, 2008.
+As noted in the January 24 th notice of annual specifications for the Winter I period commercial scup fishery, the possession limit drops once 80% of the Winter I period commercial scup quota has been harvested.
+On March 12 th, NOAA Fisheries notified MarineFisheries that 80% of this quota is projected to have been harvested.

 NOAA Fisheries manages the Winter I commercial scup fishery under a coastwide quota.
 To ensure consistent management, MarineFisheries finalized annual specifications that complement federal regulations for the Winter I period.
 The Winter I commercial scup fishery remains open through April 2008 or until the federal coastwide quota is fully harvested, whichever comes first.
 The 2008 Winter I commercial scup quota allocated to vessels landing scup from Maine through North Carolina is 2,388,611 pounds.